Donald Crowhurst: Reputation and reappraisal

 We are amply assisted in this process by the ‘just do it’ mentality of the advertising world and the ‘you go girl’ attitude of the philosophically challenged who seem to dwell in increasingly regrettable numbers on social media.
 With growing predictability, nearly every sailing blog carries this quote from Mark Twain: "Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”
 This is singularly untrue on an ocean that is largely indifferent to your plans for self-actualisation. ...
 Crowhurst reminded us that there are caveats to the idea that 'anyone can sail around the world'.
 He reminded us just how lonesome it is out there and how quickly things can go south – particularly hi-tech electronics that tend to fail at the earliest exposure to salt water.
 Crowhurst believed the secret of his success would be untested technology and this philosophy was exposed in the most tragic way. ...
 The death of Donald Crowhurst scared many people into doing the right thing.
 It is hard to estimate how many lives he saved this way.
 Donald Crowhurst was a brave, often maligned, example of the fragility of human nature and the vastness of the sea.
 It was a message that needed to be heard, and still needs to be heard today.
-(Note: In at least one respect, the organisation of such races has improved over the intervening period: the rules for the 2018 Golden Globe Race, marking the 50th anniversary of the 1968 race, included stipulations that "Entrants must show prior ocean sailing experience of at least 8,000 miles and another 2000 miles solo, in any boat, as well as an additional 2000 miles solo in their GGR (Golden Globe Race) boat.")